 2002 - He featured for Italy Under-19’s in their 4-1 European Championships qualifying defeat of Armenia in Lithuania.

 2012 – Jonjo Shelvey made his senior England bow, his only cap as a reds player, as Roy Hodgson’s side thumped San Marino 5-0 in a World Cup qualifier at Wembley with future red Alex Oxlade-Chamberlain bagging his first goal for his country.
 Andy Carroll played his only international while on loan at West Ham United.
 Raheem Sterling was booked while winning his first cap for England Under-21’s in their 1-0 victory over Serbia in a European Championships play-off at Carrow Road, with Jordan Henderson skippering a side that also featured ex-red Tom Ince and future red Steven Caulker.

 2015 – Danny Ings made his reds bow as Roy Hodgson’s England won 3-0 in a Euro 2016 qualifier in Lithuania with future red Alex Oxlade-Chamberlain on target.
-Adam Lallana, Martin Škrtel and ex-reds Mikel San José and Jonjo Shelvey all also featured in qualifiers that day.
+Adam Lallana, Martin Škrtel, future reds Naby Keïta and Xherdan Shaqiri, and ex-reds Mikel San José and Jonjo Shelvey all also featured for their countries that day.

 1983 - Ex-red Kevin Sheedy made his senior international debut as a substitute in the Republic of Ireland’s 3-2 European Championships qualifying defeat by the Netherlands at Dalymount Park.
 Mark Lawrenson and Michael Robinson both also played.